May I live on in deeds that benefit others,

 The STEM Education Access fund seeks partnerships with individuals or groups that sponsor programs with equity initiatives and increase STEM educational opportunities for under-represented populations.

-The Bob Yellin Legacy Fund will be a part of the larger Yellin - Rosemont Foundation (IRS paperwork approval pending) merging the Legacies of our Fathers (Herman Yellin & Henry Rosemont, Jr.) with Bob's legacy; funding a variety of excellent initiatives within long-term partnerships.
+The Bob Yellin Legacy Fund is part of the larger Yellin - Rosemont Foundation merging the Legacies of our Fathers (Herman Yellin & Henry Rosemont, Jr.) with Bob's legacy; funding a variety of excellent initiatives within long-term partnerships.
 All donations in honor of Bob Yellin will automatically go toward the STEM initiatives in Bob's name unless you specify otherwise.

 We have a long-term financial support commitment with the Partners listed below; our aim is to cultivate lasting partnerships and increase support each year as our Foundation grows.